gabor-scholler/physics-quiz/README.md

 **Live demo** [here](https://Physics-Quiz-Mixed.gaborscholler.repl.co) _(be aware - link will open on this tab)_

 It's worth noting that there's quite a chunk of JavaScript in `index.html`, so it would perhaps be a good idea to move it over to a seperate `.js` file.

+Furthermore, this quiz is aimed at IGCSE students for their exam revision.